George Murray (Royal Navy officer, born 1759): Captain of the fleet

 Nelson's response was to express agreement with Murray that such situations could occur, but reminded him that on whatever he [Murray] might be called, or whatever measure he might be directed to carry into execution, he never should forget the intimacy which subsisted between them; and even, should anything go contrary to his wishes, he would wave the rank of admiral, and explain, or expostulate with him, as his friend, Murray.
 Murray then accepted the post, and remained with Nelson as his captain of the fleet during the blockade of Toulon between 1803 and 1805, and the subsequent chase of Villeneuve and his fleet to the West Indies and back in 1805.
 He had been promoted to rear-admiral on 23 April 1804, but declined to raise his flag so as to be able to continue on with Nelson.
 The fleet returned to England in August 1805, where Murray learnt that his father-in-law had died, leaving him as executor of his estates.
-While Nelson sailed to take up command of the fleet blockading Cadiz, Murray was compelled to remain in England and attend to family affairs.
+While Nelson sailed to take up command of the fleet blockading Cádiz, Murray was compelled to remain in England and attend to family affairs.
 Nelson did not therefore have a captain of the fleet at Trafalgar, for as one biographer stated "none but Murray would do".